TraptiSingh7300/apex_planet_task_5/README.md

 ## :star2: About the Project

-<p> Integrate all skills into one complete web app.
+<p> Integrate all skills into one complete web app.</p>
- Develop a final project with dynamic features, using HTML, CSS, and JavaScript.</p>
+<p> Develop a final project with dynamic features, using HTML, CSS, and JavaScript.</p>